Promech2020/COVID-19_Social_Distance_Check/README.md

 # In Progress

 - Relation between minimum distance input, frame size and pixel value.
-- User input for warning message
+- User input for warning message.
-- Detect whether WebCam is connected or not
+- Detect whether WebCam is connected or not.
 - Show output messages in message boxes after completion of job or if some errors occurs.